UCL-CCS/EasyVVUQ/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3796/badge)](https://bestpractices.coreinfrastructure.org/projects/3796)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCL-CCS/EasyVVUQ/dev?filepath=tutorials)

-The aim of this library is to facilitate verification, validation and uncertainty quantification (VVUQ) for a wide variety of simulations.
-EasyVVUQ is particularly well suited for cases where the simulation is computationally expensive, you want to use heterogeneous computing resources or the sampling space is very large and book-keeping is prohibitively complex.
-It coordinates execution using an efficient back-end database, it is fault tolerant and all progress can be saved.
+The aim of EasyVVUQ is to facilitate verification, validation and uncertainty quantification (VVUQ) for a wide variety of simulations.
+While very convenient for simple cases, EasyVVUQ is particularly well suited in situations where the simulation is computationally expensive, heterogeneous computing resources are necessary, the sampling space is very large or book-keeping is prohibitively complex.
+It coordinates execution using an efficient database, it is fault tolerant and all progress can be saved.

 Basic concepts are introduced [here](https://mybinder.org/v2/gh/UCL-CCS/EasyVVUQ/a6852d6c5ba36f15579e601d7a8d074505f31084?filepath=tutorials%2Fbasic_tutorial.ipynb) and [here](https://mybinder.org/v2/gh/UCL-CCS/EasyVVUQ/74d6a9f4b0eecc754918de2f3795395d35ac4875?filepath=tutorials%2Fvector_qoi_tutorial.ipynb).